Course basket

 Once you've applied for the CWA Travel Subsidy, our student services team will review your application, check whether you are eligible for financial support and then send you an update by email.
 You should expect to hear an update within two weeks of your application.

-You do not need to apply directly to the bus company or the county council, we will sort all of this for you once your application has been completed (unless you have an EHCP).
+You do not need to apply directly to the bus company, we will sort all of this for you once your application has been completed (unless you have an EHCP and require specialist transport).

 If you've asked for a travel pass for one of the college buses, we'll send you your bus pass in the post once you've paid.
-These private bus are provided by Cambridgeshire County Council.
-There is a limited amount of spaces on each bus and students who are eligible for free transport (i.e. receive free meals) will be prioritised.
-After this, seats will be allocated on a first come, first served basis.
+These private bus are managed by the college and tendered to local bus companies.
+There is a limited amount of spaces on each bus and we encourage you to complete an application as soon as you can as seats will be allocated based on the ability to access the college through public transport (for example, there is no other way to get to King's Lynn from March) and then on a first come, first served basis.
+Due to the limited number of spaces, you may be allocated a bus pass for the public bus instead of one of the college's routes.

-If you've asked for a public bus, we won't be able to order your bus pass until you've enrolled during the summer.
-The excel pass is on their mobile app and we'll send you a code and instructions to redeem your pass.
+If you asked for (or been awarded) a public bus, we won't be able to order your bus pass until you've enrolled during the summer.
+The Excel pass is on their mobile app and we'll send you a code and instructions to redeem your pass.
 Your pass will not work until the first day of term.

 CWA Logo